-5.4.17 Total distribution metering costs in scenario "Unadjusted stakeholder data" amount to € 2.9 billion, almost double the costs of scenario "Profiling".
+6.4.17 Total distribution metering costs in scenario "Unadjusted stakeholder data" amount to € 2.7 billion, more than double the costs of scenario "Profiling".
 This difference is only driven by higher costs for GB and the Scandinavian countries, of which GB accounts for the vast majority of additional costs of more than € 1 billion.
-Denmark, a country with just 3.3 million customers - a tenth of size of France, has the third highest absolute costs, being € 670 million in NPV 2019 terms (more than six times the cost for France).
+Denmark, a country with just 3.3 million customers - a tenth of size of France, has the third highest absolute costs, being € 600 million in NPV 2019 terms.